pdenno/explainlib/README.md

 The algorithm for solving MPE problems is similar to that described by Park[^2] and uses the RC2 MaxSAT solver, Ignatiev et al.[^3].
 Owing to the computational challenge of some of MPE problems, typically not all proofs are assessed together.
-Specifically, the algorithm uses a tournament where a random selection of proofs compete and the ones with the best MPE score advance to the next round of the tournament.
+Specifically, the algorithm uses a tournament where a random selection of proofs compete and the ones with the best MPE score from each such game advance to the next round of the tournament.

 The library is currently being isolated/refactored from its usage in a monolithic application, so it is apt to be a bit unstable, even on the main repository branch.